linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 ![image](../_docs/assets/week1/NPM_Update.png)

 From running ```lsb_release -a``` I also found we are running Ubuntu Focal 20.04.
-I ran an ```apt update && apt -y upgrade``` and noticed a lot of packages needing upgrades, so I decided to automate the updates.

-I thought about switching the image to a newer image but apparently the default [Workspace image](https://www.gitpod.io/docs/configure/workspaces/workspace-image) is configured fairly well and I don't want to set up a full build from scratch each time I launch a new workspace.
+I ran an ```apt update && apt -y upgrade``` and noticed a lot of packages needing upgrades, so I decided to automate the updates so it would be handled anytime a new Gitpod workspace spins up.
+I thought about switching the image to a newer major version, but apparently the default [Workspace image](https://www.gitpod.io/docs/configure/workspaces/workspace-image) is configured fairly specifically, and I don't want to set up a full build from scratch each time I launch a new workspace.
 I added the following to the .gitpod.yml:

 ```
   - name: Update Gitpod Workspace Environment
     init: |
-      sudo apt update
-      sudo apt upgrade
+      sudo apt update && sudo apt upgrade -y
-      sudo apt autoremove
-      sudo apt install -y nodejs
+      sudo apt autoremove -y
       npm install -g npm@latest
 ```
 ### Automated Gitpod environment setup for local container testing